McCartneyAC/honor/README.md

 RDCI is a measure of difference between the race of a population (all students) and the population of a subgroup (gifted students; Honor support officers) to determine if the subgroup is representatively drawn from the population.
 EI generates a figure which represents the minimum number of students that *should* be in the subgroup in order for the subgroup to be representative of the population, based on the principle that representativeness means two populations are within 80% agreement with each other on demographic breakdowns.

+Both of these metrics will require accurate data on the student body of UVA as a population in order to calculate.
+This is our second major data need (behind the original data files being held on Newcomb Fourth Floor).

 from VMH's capstone:
 #### RDCI
 >The RDCI “for a racial or cultural group is the difference between their gifted education composition and general education composition, expressed as a percentage of their general education composition” (Ford, 2014, p.
 144). ...
 It is “not adequate for determining what is unacceptable or possibly illegal/discriminatory underrepresentation; nor is it specific enough to determine goals for improving representation” (Ford, 2014, p.
 145).